My COVID Booster Vaccination

 As hospitals were gaining patients, schools started.
 I was baffled at the number of people against mask mandates in schools, hybrid learning was eliminated, and parents just had to face the grim reality that we are throwing our kids in the lion's den of COVID.
 Although I understand the notion of civil liberties, my youngest did not qualify for the vaccine due to his age.
 I had nothing but concern for his safety as it seemed that most individuals being hospitalized were minors.
 My concern for him also caused me a lot of anxiety about my health.

-The CDC statement on immunocompromised groups
+CDC recommendations for immunocompromised groups

 I have been recently diagnosed with more liver issues and had no interest in gaining COVID as a part of my medical wrap sheet.
 Unbeknownst to me, on the week of August 9, the CDC released a statement recommending immunocompromised groups were eligible to receive a booster shot of the vaccine.
 Both my husband and I had our ears peeled, as this was something I knew I wanted.
 In my mind, I receive boosters for the Flu shot, and I was going to get the booster for COVID absolutely.
 Especially after the experiences of vaccine dose one and two being not so bad.